pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Design Reject or Reprint.md

-# Custom Grille Design Rejected
+# Custom Grille Design Reject/Reprint
-> If the design violates our [Submission Guidelines](https://help.positivegrid.com/hc/en-us/articles/9291263379341-Personalized-Product-Submission-Guidelines), please follow through this process for rejecting and refunding the order.
+> If the design violates our [Submission Guidelines](https://help.positivegrid.com/hc/en-us/articles/9291263379341-Personalized-Product-Submission-Guidelines), or consists of system/design error, please follow through this process for rejecting/reprinting the order, based on whether it includes other products.

 ## Order only includes customized product(s)